Inclusive jet cross section in $pp$ collisions at $\sqrt{s} = 200$ and $510$ GeV

 \subsection{Luminosity measurement}

 A van der Meer scan is a widely used method to determine the collision luminosity, which depends on the spatial distribution of protons in the colliding beams \cite{lum:vs}.
+The luminosities based on this method have been used at STAR to measure, for example, the total and elastic $pp$ cross sections at both $\sqrt{s} =$~200~and 510~GeV~\cite{STAR:elastic200in2020,STAR:elastic510in2023} as well as $W^{\pm}$ and $Z^0$ cross sections from $pp$ collisions at $\sqrt{s} =$~510~GeV~\cite{STAR:wz2020,STAR:z2024}.
 The method measures the changes in collision rate as a function of beam displacement along the horizontal or vertical direction in the plane perpendicular to the beam axis.
 These dedicated scans were taken for each specific $\sqrt{s}$.
 An effective cross section was calculated using a counting detector and applied to scale the measured collision rates during data taking to obtain the sampled luminosity.

 Two ZDCs, one on each side of STAR, were used as monitoring detectors.
 The ZDC coincidence rate, which required coincident hits above threshold values in both ZDCs, was chosen as the luminosity monitoring rate.
 It was corrected for accidental and multiple collisions \cite{cdflumi2000}.
 The correction to the luminosity measurement due to varying transverse beam size along the beam moving direction, also known as the hour-glass effect \cite{lum:hg}, was 1-2$\%$.
 It was suppressed due to the fact that the beta function at the IP, $\beta^{*} \approx 1$~m, was comparable to the bunch length, $\sim$ $60$~cm.